fjod/Reinforced-wiki/Integration/Saving.md

 # The concept

-Saving is process when Tecture dispatches [[commands]] queue.
-It is being done by picking commands from queue one-by-one, locating corrsponding runner and passing command to it.
+Saving is a process when Tecture dispatches [[commands]] queue.
+It is executed by picking commands from queue one-by-one, locating corresponding runner and passing command to it.
 Then it runs `Save`/`SaveAsync` methods of corresponding savers.
 After that it sorts out all the [[post-save|Services]] deferred commands.
-This process happens again and again until commands queue will not stay empty.
+This process happens again and again until commands queue is empty.

 # Queue dispatching process in pseudo-code